Why you can’t afford to ignore the power of garden ideas on Pinterest…

 But it doesn’t have the same community feel as other social media, because it is so focussed on images.
 It’s also difficult to find pinners that you like – alot of the images are just not my style.
 But Pinterest has an algorithm like Facebook, so it is getting better.
 There are more things I like on it these days.

-So how does Pinterest work?
+So how would garden ideas on Pinterest work?

 Pinterest is a online pinboard, which people can share.